-The American cockroach, Periplaneta americana, attains a maximum of $2\frac{1}{2}$ " (53 mm) in length and the German cockroach, Blattella germanica, is $\frac{1}{2}$ " to $\frac{5}{8}$ " (13-16 mm) in length.
+The American cockroach, Periplaneta americana, attains a maximum of 2 1/8" (53 mm) in length and the German cockroach, Blattella germanica, is 1/2" to 5/8" (13-16 mm) in length.
 Cockroaches tend to avoid light, so they may not be observed during apartment inspections.
 Look for indirect signs of an infestation, including feces, carcasses, and oothecae (egg cases).
 These characteristics help identify the species of cockroach and locate the problem areas.

-- Exclusion Cockroaches can easily move from one residential unit to another.
+- Exclusion: Cockroaches can easily move from one residential unit to another.
 Sealing corridors, e.g., vents and plumbing, between apartments can prevent this transfer of cockroaches.
-Caulking cracks in walls, sealing windows and doors, and properly installing escutcheon plates prevents cockroaches from entering an apartment from outdoors.
-Maintenance services should be notified via online work orders to complete these kinds of repairs.
+Caulking cracks in walls, sealing windows and doors, and installing escutcheon plates properly prevents cockroaches from entering an apartment from outdoors.
+The Maintenance Section is notified with work orders to complete these kinds of repairs.
 Cockroaches also can enter an apartment through sewer vents and drains.
 Sinks and bathtubs with drain covers that have small holes exclude large cockroaches.
 The water within sink and bathtub traps can evaporate if they are used infrequently.
-Dry traps provide cockroaches direct access to an apartment. - Sanitation Cockroach food sources and harborages must be eliminated (Fig. 15).
+Dry traps provide cockroaches direct access to an apartment. - Sanitation: Cockroach food sources and harborages must be eliminated (Fig. 15).
 These pests are especially attracted to grease, so stoves and the surrounding areas must be cleaned frequently.
 Small appliances, such as toasters and toaster ovens, often are overlooked and can accumulate crumbs.
 Cockroaches also often feed on and reside in cardboard used for storage.
-If sanitation in an apartment is unacceptable, a copy of the sanitation guidelines should be provided to the resident and the residence director of the apartment complex should be notified.
+If sanitation in an apartment is unacceptable, a copy of the sanitation guidelines is provided to the resident and the residence director of the apartment complex is notified.